al651/Home-Security-Robot/README.md

 ### The App

-The app is quite simple, it uses a VLC player plugin called "flutter_vlc_player" (https://pub.dev/packages/flutter_vlc_player) and simple flutter UI elements.
+The app is quite simple, it uses a VLC player plugin called [flutter_vlc_player](https://pub.dev/packages/flutter_vlc_player) and simple flutter UI elements.
 You may notice a menu button in the top left of the app, but it has no functionality.
 While learning to use Flutter, I played with the different UI elements and thought a menu could serve to add additional functionality.
 I never added additional functionality but forgot to remove the menu button.

 <img src="assets/app-setup-screen.png" alt="Setup screen of the app" width="300"/>